PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 1. Create a `Window` object
 2. Adding your Layout to the window
-3. Optional - Finalize if want to make changes prior to `Read` call
+3. Optional - Finalize if you want to make changes prior to `Read` call

-Over time the PySimpleGUI code has continued to compact, compress, so that as little code as possible will need to be written by the programmer.
+Over time, the PySimpleGUI code has continued to compact, compress, so that as little code as possible will need to be written by the programmer.

 ### The Individual Calls